brussell36/pig-dice-game/README.md

 ## Specifications

-1. Create a button that our user can push to roll a virtual dice that returns a number from 1 through 6
+Create a button that our user can push to roll a virtual dice that returns a number from 1 through 6
   Input: Click _roll_
   Output: roll: 3

-Create a _current score_ display that shows the user's dice roll totals
+Create a _current total turn score_ display that shows the user's dice roll totals for that turn
   Input: Click _roll_ #1
   Output: roll: 3
   Total: 3